-The good news is that there are many ways artists can supplement their income.
+The good news is that artists can supplement their income in many ways.

 Below are numerous different ways you can earn extra money as an artist.

-The first tip I would like to talk about might sound obvious but I feel that it is important to mention.
+The first tip I would like to talk about might sound obvious, but it is important to mention.

-If you are planning on starting an art business you will want to strongly consider building a website.
+If you plan to start an art business, you will want to strongly consider building a website.

-Your artist website will be your online gallery, portfolio, and the place where people can view and purchase all of your artwork.
+Your artist website will be your online gallery and portfolio, where people can view and purchase all of your artwork.

 Many artists and other online business build their websites using WordPress.